tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Setup/1_quickstart.rst

   <iframe width="560" height="315" src="https://www.youtube.com/embed/4jQCu6yuXUA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You can easily configure Braiins OS+ on multiple devices using the **BOS+ Toolbox**.
+You can easily configure Braiins OS+ on multiple devices using the **BOS Toolbox**.
 In order to do so, follow the steps in the section :ref:`bosbox_configure`.